cryptomator/cryptomator.github.io/content/encrypt-dropbox.en.md

 <div class="prose prose-sm md:prose max-w-none md:max-w-none">{{< markdownify >}}

-# Encrypt Dropbox securely: How to protect your sensitive files in the cloud with Cryptomator
+# Encrypt Dropbox Securely: How to Protect Your Sensitive Files in the Cloud With Cryptomator

 <p class="lead">You want to <strong>encrypt your Dropbox and protect your privacy</strong> – and still have all the freedom in how you organize your data?
 That's where Cryptomator comes in.</p>